This Is How You Lose the Time War: Social media

 In May 2023, three years after its release, This Is How You Lose the Time War received an unexpected boost in popularity, ascending Amazon's bestseller rankings to number three overall and number one in science fiction.
-This was because of a series of viral tweets by a fan of the manga and anime series Trigun with the display name "bigolas dickolas wolfwood" who recommended the book to their followers.
-"I do not understand what is happening but I am incomprehensibly grateful to bigolas dickolas", El-Mohtar wrote in response.
+This was because of a series of viral tweets by a fan of the manga series Trigun with the display name "bigolas dickolas wolfwood" who recommended the book to their followers.
+In response, El-Mohtar wrote "I do not understand what is happening but I am incomprehensibly grateful to bigolas dickolas".
 "Wolfwood" was subsequently nominated for the 2024 Hugo Award for Best Related Work for their tweets, but declined to appear on the ballot.

 Adaptation

 El-Mohtar announced in 2019 that the book has been optioned for television, with scripts to be written by herself and Gladstone.
 She also specified that the genders of the characters "are not up for negotiation".